astronomer/docs/astro/connect-aws.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-Based on the security considerations of your organization, your cloud resources might be accessible using public endpoints or from within a private network.
-Use the following topics to learn about different options available to access these resources from your Astro Deployment.
+Use this document to learn how you can connect an Astro cluster and its Deployments to your AWS resources.

 ## Connection options

-Publicly accessible endpoints allow you to quickly connect your Astro clusters or Deployments to AWS through only an Airflow connection.
-If you have restrictions based on IP address, you can add the external IPs of your Deployment or cluster to your cloud resource's allowlist.
-Whereas, to connect to private networks from Astro, you can choose from the available options provided by AWS.
+Publicly accessible endpoints allow you to quickly connect your Astro clusters or Deployments to AWS through an Airflow connection.
+If your cloud restricts IP addresses, you can add the external IPs of your Deployment or cluster to an AWS resource's allowlist.

-### Public endpoints
+If you have stricter security requirements, you can [create a private connection](#create-a-private-connection-between-astro-and-aws) to AWS in a few different ways.

+After you crate a connection from your Deployment to AWS, you might also have to individually authorize Deployments to access specific resources.
+See [Authorize your Deployment using workload identity](authorize-deployments-to-your-cloud.md#aws).

+### Access a public AWS endpoint

-To facilitate communication between your Astro cluster or Deployment with your external AWS resources, you can choose to allowlist them by retrieving their external IPs from the Cloud UI.
+To facilitate communication between your Astro cluster or Deployment and your cloud, you can allowlist the  external IPs for your cluster or Deployment on your cloud.
+If you have no other security restrictions, this means that any Deployment or cluster with an allowlisted external IP address can access your AWS resources trough a public endpoint.

 #### Allowlist external IP addresses for a cluster